 The Borland field school is one of two compulsory field trips for the paper GEOL252: Field Studies and NZ Geology

 - Cooks will be appointed to supervise the kitchen, plan the menu, and prepare the meals.
-Students will be rostered for washing-up, etc. If anyone has special dietary requirements (e.g. vegetarian, allergies, etc) which you did not indicate at Maerewhenua, please see Dee Roben (Academic Administrator) as soon as possible
+Students will be rostered for washing-up, etc. If you have special dietary requirements (e.g. vegetarian, allergies, etc) which you have not already told us about, please email the Geology Administrator as soon as possible at firstname.lastname@example.org

 - Borland Lodge is administered by the Southland Youth Adventure Trust and has a resident warden.
 A rule of the Trust is: no alcohol allowed in the camp.
 As we value our good relations with the Trust, this rule will be adhered to!